ChidiUmeh/Recipe-API/README.md

 # Receipe Web API

-### description of what you are expected to build.

 The goal of this project is to build a web API where users can sign up and post different dishes, their receipe and the process of making it.
 ## Routes

-Your API should have these endpoints.
+The API have these endpoints.

 #### No Auth Routes